 If you are concerned that your dog has eaten any of the above, contact a vet for further advice.

-Limit what you’re giving them to the equivalent of a single human mouthful and never let them finish all of your leftovers!
+Limit what you’re giving them to the equivalent of a single human mouthful, always research beforehand to ensure the food isn’t toxic to them, and never let them finish all your leftovers!

 Should You Free Feed Your Alaskan Malamute?